gyselroth/docxBox/README.md

 docxBox's batch templating mode allows to perform a sequence of manipulations upon a given DOCX document.

-#### Replacement Pre/Post Marker
+#### Replacement Pre/Post Markers
-Batch templating makes use of "marker" strings.
+Batch templating makes use of "markers":
 Optional markers can temporarily be inserted and can subsequently be replaced again at the next (or another later) step of the batch sequence, by other generic content.